pallavjhawar/help.supportbee.com/_posts/2011-12-23-keyboard-shortcuts.markdown

 What keyboard shortcuts can I use?
 ----------------------------------------

-Here’s the list of our [Gmail compatible](http://support.google.com/mail/bin/answer.py?hl=en&answer=6594) keyboard shortcuts.
+Here's the list of our [Gmail compatible](http://support.google.com/mail/bin/answer.py?hl=en&answer=6594) keyboard shortcuts.
 It's growing even as you read it

 <table>
   <tr><td> ? </td>  <td> Open keyboard shortcut help  </td></tr>